esccode/makrdown/awk.md

 `--assign` *var=val*
 >Assign the value *val*, before execution of the program begins.
 Such variable values are available to the *BEGIN* rule of an *AWK* program.

+`-b`
+`--characters-as-bytes`
+>Treat all input data as single-byte characters.
+In other words, don't pay any attention to the local information when attempting to process strings as multibyte charcters.
+The `--posix` option overrides this one.

+`-c`
+`--traditional`
+>Run in *compatibility* mode.
+In compatibility mode, *gawk* behaves identically to Brian Kernighan's *awk*; none of the GNU-specific extensions are recognized.
+See GNU EXTENSIONS, below, for more information.